Event-based Continuous Color Video Decompression from Single Frames: Method

-\textbf{Why does direct integration fail?} It can be seen that this formulation requires that the contrast threshold of the integration is known and that both the initial frame and the reconstructed frame are assumed to be perceived by the same mapping function between the physical light and pixel value.
-Unfortunately, neither is the case for this task.
-The contrast threshold $c$ cannot be easily obtained with existing large-scale datasets~\cite{Scheerlinck18accv}.
-Furthermore, the sensor characteristics of the aligned RGB and event sensors do not share the same mapping between the physical light and the pixel value.
-Techniques such as gamma correction need to be applied to recover a visually pleasing reconstruction~\cite{rudnev2023eventnerf}.
-Noise~\cite{pfrommer2022frequency,Gehrig_2020_CVPR} and contrast imbalance~\cite{pfrommer2022frequency} also present major challenges in accurate integration.
+Reconstructing continuous videos requires a compact feature space of the events, so that individual frames can be synthesized without significantly increasing the memory requirement.
+In particular, the fine temporal information in events needs to be handled carefully to avoid aliasing.

-\textbf{Event-based K-Plane Features.} Encoding a continuous video requires the ability to query an image at a high temporal resolution.
+\textbf{Event-based Tri-Planes Feature Encoding.} Encoding a continuous video requires the ability to query an image at a high temporal resolution.
 To make high-speed video generation computationally feasible, the synthesis operation should be done once for each video, and the sampling operation at each step should be comparatively cheap.
-Therefore, we adopt a novel K-Planes parameterization for a reconstructed video.
-Specifically, we assume that the characteristics are encoded on three orthogonal planes denoted by $P_{xy}$, $P_{xt}$, and $P_{yt}$.
-These three planes contain the feature information for the continuous video field on discretized grids.
-For dense video, we ensure that the resolution of the time dimension in $P_{xt}$ and $P_{yt}$ is sufficiently large for fine-grained temporal information.
+Therefore, we adopt a Tri-plane parameterization for a reconstructed video.
+Specifically, we assume that the characteristics are encoded on three orthogonal planes, $x$-$y$, $x$-$t$, $y$-$t$, whose features are denoted by $\featplane_{xy}$, $\featplane_{xt}$ and $\featplane_{yt}$.
+These three multi-channel images contain the feature information for the continuous video field on discretized grids.
+For dense video, we ensure that the resolution of the time dimension in $\featplane_{xt}$ and $\featplane_{yt}$ is sufficiently large for fine-grained temporal information.
 This significantly reduces the feature dimension from three-dimensional to two-dimensional.

+We use a multiscale feature extractor to directly regress $\featplane_{xy}$, $\featplane_{xt}$ and $\featplane_{yt}$ at three spatial scales.
+Following K-Planes NeRF~\cite{fridovich2023k}, we use Hadamard product to fuse the multi-channel image features at each scale.

-Then a lightweight decoder $\phi$ is used to decode the three feature vectors to the RGB value.
-Formally, given a spatiotemporal coordinate $\mathbf{q} = (x, y, \tau)$, the decoded image value can be written as:
+\textbf{Decoder}.
+A lightweight decoder $\phi$ is used to decode the three feature vectors into an RGB value $\hat{I}$.
+Formally, given a spatiotemporal coordinate $\bq = (x, y, \tau)^\top$, the decoded image value can be written as:

-where $\pi_k$ denotes the operation that maps a three-dimensional point $q$ to its corresponding position in Plane $k$.
-We use a multiscale feature extractor to directly regress the three planes at three spatial dimensions.
-Following K-Planes NeRF~\cite{fridovich2023k}, we use Hadamard product to fuse features of different planes at each scale.
+where $\pi_{xy}:\Real^3\to\Real^2$ denotes the operation that maps $\bq$ to its corresponding position in the $x$-$y$ plane (and similarly for the other two projections).